“INTRODUCTION TO MEDICAL SCHOOL” LAUNCHES

 Upfront preparation will lead to greater success

-Students who joined the University in January also had the distinction of becoming the first class to begin their OUM journey with the Introduction to Medical School course.
+Students who joined the University in January also had the distinction of becoming the first class to begin their OUM journey with the Introduction to Medicine course.

 “In essence, this introduction is a mini pre-med curriculum designed to help our students excel in medical school,” says Professor Randell Brown, PhD, OUM Deputy Vice Chancellor and Chief Academic Officer.